Robert-van-Engelen/Forth850/README.md

 ### ALLOT
 _n --_
-allocate n bytes from HERE in the dictionary undo the last ALLOT with negative n may throw -8 "dictionary overflow"
+allocate n bytes from HERE in the dictionary;
+undo the last ALLOT with negative n;
+may throw -8 "dictionary overflow"

 ### COMPILE,